jasoneflood/gdp12Hugo/docs/aws/content/0001_IntroductionAndArchitecture/activity.md

 ![licence](/static/images/part1/licence.png)

 ### Step 2
 This will bring you to a licence page.
 The GDP instance has been pre wired to the DB2 server, however the licence needs to be added in order for the two services to speak to each other.
 Your 90 day trial licence was sent to you when you signed up to the workshop.
 There are infact two licences that must be added.
-Start by copying and pasting the first licence key and clicking apply.
+Start by copying and pasting the base licence key and clicking apply.
+You must start by adding the base licence first.

 ![addLicence](/static/images/part1/addLicence.png)